coconutgrace/iot-board/README.md

 6) **Done!**

 To get started with plugin developement follow the [Plugin Developmenet: Getting Started](https://gitlab.com/lobaro/iot-dashboard/wikis/pluginDevGettingStarted.md) guide.
 Start with step two.

+### Install and run the Dashboard locally ###

+The fastest way to get the dashboard running on your machine.

+Install the Dashboard starter

+    npm install -g iot-dashboard-starter

+Start the dashboard with

+    iot-dashboard

+Open your browser at [http://localhost:8081](http://localhost:8081)

+---

+To include the dashboard in your own project install it as dependency with

+    npm install --save-dev iot-dashboard

 #### Useful Tasks